dream-gcm/usermanual/source/Chapter3.md

 * `subtract_BS.f` - subtracts a basic state from a history file and adds a resting state in its place, useful for looking at anomalies on a fixed basic state.
 * `subtract_CTL.f` - subtracts a time-dependent control experiment and adds a resting state, useful for tangent anomaly development.
 * `subtract_IC.f` - subtracts the initial condition from a history file and adds a resting state, useful for anomaly forecasts.
 * `TILS.f` - Time Independent Linear Solution.
-Complicated routine for extrapolating a set of three solutions found at different additional damping rates back to zero additional damping (see Appendix B section 3).
+Complicated routine for extrapolating a set of three solutions found at different additional damping rates back to zero additional damping (see [Appendix B,section 3](https://dreamusermanual.readthedocs.io/en/latest/AppendixB.html#b3-forcing-a-perturbation-model-with-a-fixed-basic-state)).
 * `time_filter_history.f` - creates a block mean history file for crude low-pass filtering.
 * `time_mean.f` - creates a custom time-mean from the sequence data after skipping an initial period.
 * `truncate_T42toT31.f` - creates T31 history record from T42 input
-* `visualise_forcing_T42.f` - creates a history file that differs from the initial condition by an input forcing rate (from a _fan, _fcm or _fbs file) multiplied by one day to allow visualisation of tendency fields in units per day
+* `visualise_forcing_T42.f` - creates a history file that differs from the initial condition by an input forcing rate (from a `_fan`, `_fcm` or `_fbs` file) multiplied by one day to allow visualisation of tendency fields in units per day
 * `W2G2W_sector_mean.f` - uses the model’s spectral analysis code to do geographical  manipulations on spectral data in grid space, notably the sector mean.
 * `zonal_mean+WN123.f` - takes the zonal mean of the input data, with options to also make it symmetric about the equator, and to retain wavenumbers 1, 1 and 2 or 1,2 and 3.